btungut/azure-devops-agent-on-kubernetes/README.md

 # Azure DevOps Agent on Kubernetes

 The easiest and most effective method for creating and managing Azure DevOps agents on Kubernetes, without the need to spend time and effort wrestling with settings!
-Scale-out as much as is necessary and demolish them gracefully.
+Scale-out as much as is necessary and demolish them gracefully

 ## Compatibility Matrix